 Brad Pitt: What Is Blowing His Mind About Daughter Shiloh Jolie Pitt Turning 14

 Where has the time gone?
 That’s what Brad Pitt is asking himself as daughter Shiloh turns 14 on May 27.
-We’ve got how he plans to celebrate her birthday while in quarantine.
+We’ve got how he plans to celebrate her birthday while in lockdown.

-Due to film productions around the world shut down during the coronavirus outbreak, Shiloh Jolie-Pitt will have both of her loving, movie-star parents at home in Los Angeles when she turns 14 on May 27.
-Her dad Brad Pitt, 56, and mom Angelina Jolie, 44, each have something planned that will make the day special for their daughter, as everyone remains in quarantine.
-“The one thing that Angelina and Brad have done to perfection is the way that they protect their kids.
-The one thing that they both want is for their kids have as much of a normal life as possible.
-So when it comes to Shiloh’s birthday, they want to make it fun and important for Shiloh, and they both plan to have their own separate celebrations,” a source tells HollywoodLife.com EXCLUSIVELY.

 “Shiloh will be having a virtual party with her friends.
 She’s at an age where it’s hard on her that she can’t have something special with her friends.
 So Angelina is planning a virtual thing for now and she has promised her a big do-over as soon as things are back to normal,” a second source tells us EXCLUSIVELY.
 The escape room party might be hard to top, but Angie is so creative when planning fun family outings for her kids.